"Family-friendly, guerrilla theater," The New York Times

 To book a performance by Raconteur Radio, please contact firstname.lastname@example.org.
 Clients may select a play from any past/upcoming performances (listed below).
 In certain instances, clients may also suggest titles themselves (to meet specific thematic or seasonal needs).

-Raconteur Radio Productions are staged around (and amplified by) a standing, fully functioning, art deco "fat boy" with a vintage chrome grill and feature theatrical lighting, costumes, and extensive sound effects.
+Raconteur Radio Productions are staged around (and amplified by) a standing, fully functioning, art deco "fat boy" and feature theatrical lighting, costumes, and extensive sound effects.
 Productions require an 8' X 10' cleared space at the head of a dark room, four or five chairs, and a minimum of twenty minutes to set up.

-Past stagings include Twenty Thousand Leagues Under the Sea; The Hobbit; Jaws; From Russia with Love; The Great Gatsby; Sunset Boulevard; Casablanca; Rebecca; The Green Hornet; Sherlock Holmes & The Final Problem; Breakfast at Tiffany's; The Third Man; Sorry, Wrong Number; The Maltese Falcon; The Twilight Zone; The Abominable Snowman; The Most Dangerous Game; Gertrude Stein; Dr. Jekyll & Mr. Hyde; The Shadow; A Christmas Carol; The War of the Worlds, The Hitchiker (featuring Michael Nathanson, star of the 2012 Oscar nominated sci-fi short, Time Freak, and Steven Soderbergh's final film, Side Effects); and Flywheel, Shyster, and Flywheel (featuring Welcome Back Kotter's Bobby Hegyes in the role of Chico Marx).
+Past stagings include Twenty Thousand Leagues Under the Sea; The Great Gatsby; The Wizard of Menlo Park; Sunset Boulevard; The Time Machine; A Connecticut Yankee in King Arthur's Court; Casablanca; Sherlock Holmes & The Final Problem; The Third Man; Sorry, Wrong Number; The Abominable Snowman; The Most Dangerous Game; The Man Who Would Be King; Moby Dick, Or The Whale; The Wizard of Oz; The Invisible Man; A Christmas Carol; The War of the Worlds, The Hitchiker (featuring Michael Nathanson, star of the 2012 Oscar nominated sci-fi short, Time Freak, and Steven Soderbergh's final film, Side Effects); and Flywheel, Shyster, and Flywheel (featuring Welcome Back Kotter's Bobby Hegyes in the role of Chico Marx).